mircealungu/mircea/thoughtstream.md

+nov 17

+#music Symphony 5 in C Minor - III -- glorious and sweet at the same time.

 nov 12

 Just read a goodreads [review of "the last kamikaze"](https://www.goodreads.com/review/show/1502319715?type=review#rating_730310365) that I wrote in 2016 when I read the book.
 I don't remember anything from that book.
 I read the review, it sounds like me, but I don't remember the details from the book.